Migrate from Legacy Faust

 }

-By following this approach, writing queries for your pages becomes more explicit, as you will be able to find and change them easily when needed.
+By following this approach, writing queries for your pages becomes more explicit.
+You will be able to find and change them easily when needed

 Using the WP Template System

-• page.js: For rendering a static page (page post-type).
+: For rendering a static page (page post-type).category.js

 The full list of templates are available at WordPress Docs.
 Bear in mind that not all types of templates are supported within Faust.
 You can check the dev console when you visit a page that gives you a hint of the available templates that this route will potentially match: